tex0gen/bootstrap5-wordpress-theme/README.md

 - Pre-built components for use with the ACF Flex Content Editor for maximum flexibility in building pages.
 Easily modify, extend and remove components.
 - Updated often to include more components and features.
 - 404 Page.

+## Note:
+Woocommerce support temporarily removed while some fixes to the theme are put in place for Bootstrap v5.